When considering life insurance, the right term for you depends on:

 #1 is more obvious: if someone depends on your income (or unpaid care), then you definitely need insurance for that period of time to replace the income (or hire a replacement caregiver) if you were suddenly gone.

-#2 is less obvious, but consider this example: Christine and James are married, with an only child, age 3.
-They want to make sure their child is fully supported through college, up until age 21.
+#2 is less obvious, but consider this example: Christine and James are married, with a 3 year old child and they are expecting another one in 6 months.
+They want to make sure their youngest child is fully supported through college, up until age 21.

 Term insurance is typically sold for terms of 5, 10, 15, 20, 25 or 30 years.